Homemade Pimento Cheese (without cream cheese)

 What does a pimento taste like?

 Get ready to be shocked: they taste like a mild bell pepper.
 They’re red so I think their flavor is already more mild than a green bell pepper.
 You’ll find them in the canned vegetable aisle of your grocery store in a small glass jar.
-You’ll need two 4-ounce jars for my recipe.
+You’ll need two 4-ounce jars for this recipe.

 If there’s nothing else I’ve learned, it’s that homemade pimento cheese doesn’t need a lot of fancy ingredients.